adinata15/wiridis_intern/coding_standard.md

    $ npm install --save-dev eslint prettier eslint-config-google eslint-config-prettier eslint-plugin-prettier
    ```

-ESLint: Linters that can help us spot coding standard mistake in our program on the `Problems` tab.
+[`ESLint`](https://eslint.org/docs/user-guide/getting-started): Linters that can help us spot coding standard mistake in our program on the `Problems` tab.

-Prettier: Plugin to autoformat our code to adhere to the required coding standard
+[`Prettier`](https://prettier.io/docs/en/index.html): Plugin to autoformat our code to adhere to the required coding standard

 Remaining modules are for configuration so that all our linters works as expected.

-:warn: Tips: You also need to install module for your own Javascript framework for ESLint to function properly.
+:warning: Tips: You also need to install module for your own Javascript framework for ESLint to function properly.
 For VueJS, we can add `eslint-plugin-vue` as shown below:

    ```
    $ npm install --save-dev eslint prettier eslint-config-google eslint-config-prettier eslint-plugin-prettier eslint-plugin-vue